 Prices above do not include the cost of e.g. strings, electronic components, or spare parts (which you are free to supply yourself if you so wish).
 If you need me to supply strings or parts make sure you discuss it with me before booking to allow time for ordering and delivery.

 There may be many types of strings and tension/gauges available for your instrument.
-If you are unsure of which strings to buy, I will be very happy to advise you.
+If you are unsure of which strings to buy, I can advise you!
 Just get in touch with me through the Contact Page.

 Note that I am not currently equipped to do the more complex jobs e.g. fret work, re-setting broken headstocks, refinishing, etc. In these situations I am happy to recommend other luthiers in Paris that you can visit.
 You’ll find that list at the end of this blog post “The Paris Expat’s guide to buying a Guitar”.